-If the business has a commercial lease, then the leasehold interests are a part of its asset value.
-A leasehold right is the right of a commercial tenant to temporarily occupy and use leased property (creating leasehold interests).
-This leasehold right is memorialized in writing via the commercial lease, and should always be requested by a business buyer.
-The leasehold interests includes any improvements to the interior or exterior of the commercial property (made by the landlord or tenant), and typically conveys with the lease.
+If the business has a commercial lease, then the resulting leasehold rights are a significant part of its overall asset value (especially for retail-related businesses).
+A leasehold right is the right of a commercial tenant to temporarily occupy and use leased property.
+This leasehold right is memorialized in writing via a commercial lease, and should always be requested in the document request list.
+Leasehold rights include any improvements to the interior or exterior of the commercial property (made by the landlord or tenant), and typically conveys with the lease.
 The actual premises should be inspected by the business buyer, and the lease conveying the premises should be examined by the business buyer or their attorney.

 Request List of Liabilities of the Business

 Liabilities of a business are legal debts owed to third party creditors.
 This frequently includes accounts payable (money owed to vendors or employees), bank debt, or equipment debt.
-Every buyer should request a list of a company’s liabilities with accompanying documentation that itemizes each item of legal debt.
+Every buyer should request a list of a company’s liabilities with accompanying documentation that itemizes each item.
 In most cases, the company’s liabilities are not conveyed to the business buyer.
-The seller simply pays off the debt at closing or does not convey the debt after the sale.
+The seller simply pays off the debt at closing or keeps the debt after the sale.
 In particular, bank debt (such as a company’s line of credit) is almost never conveyed to a small business buyer.
 Of course, the disclosure and status of a company’s liabilities must be addressed in the purchase agreement between the buyer and seller.